Can AI Detect Life? Lessons from Artificial Life: Discussion

+The supplementary experiments show that the described phenomenon is not unique to multi-layer perceptrons: we tested convolutional neural networks (CNNs), transformers, SVMs (Support Vector Machines), Random Forests, XGB (eXtreme Gradient Boosting), and even simple logistic regression.
+Random Forests showed minor resistance relative to other classifiers while remaining significantly susceptible to spoofing.
+We can therefore confidently state that this property (vulnerability to out-of-distribution samples) is shared by all machine learning methods.

+How representative are these experiments with Artificial Life when compared with state-of-the-art efforts to infer the presence of life in chemical signatures?
+Typical methods will analyze chemical signatures (for example, in the form of mass spectrometry spectra) rather than molecular sequences.
+From this point of view, the present study can only suggest a vulnerability, but certainly does not indicate it.
+A future investigation attempting to spoof the actual pyrolysis-gas chromatography-mass spectrometry (py-GC-MS) data would provide more insight.

-We conclude that because of the proven vulnerability of AI methods to out-of-distribution high-confidence failures, using such methods on space missions has a high probability of undermining public confidence in Astrobiology missions.
+We conclude that if false positives (false high-confidence fixed points) outnumber true positives in samples from extraterrestrial measurements (because they are outside of the distribution that an AI was trained on), we risk accepting high-confidence classifications at face value.
+If the proven vulnerability of AI methods to out-of-distribution high-confidence failures translates to AI-informed search for life, using such methods on space missions has a high probability of undermining public confidence in Astrobiology missions.